cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 ##### defaultDogu
 * Data type: String
-* Content: Name of the dogu which will be opened when the Ecosystem is accessed with the browser
+* Content: Name of the dogu which will be initially opened when the Ecosystem is accessed with the browser
 * Example: ``"cockpit"``

 ##### install